-House Bill 562 is under debate at the general assembly.
-We need you help to stop this bill that would:
+House Bill 562 is under debate in the General Assembly.
+We need your help to keep these key pieces of the bill intact:

-- Eliminate our successful local pistol permitting system;
+- Keeping our successful local pistol permitting system

-- Limit doctors’ ability to ask about guns in the home and prohibits them from sharing information about gun possession with law enforcement;
+- Preserving doctors’ ability to ask about guns in the home and allowing them to share information about gun possession with law enforcement officials

 Please sign the petition today.
 Then share this petition with your friends and ask them to do the same.